johnryantaylor/FDSE/README.md

 14. Find and install the Julia Language Support extension in VS code
 15. Find and install the GitHub Pull Requests and Issues extension in VS code

-For the next steps, see the project description files inside each project folder.
+For the next steps, see the README file inside the Project 1 folder.

 I hope you enjoy the projects!